 All England Stone Skimming Championships at Fell Foot

-The beauty of the All England Stone Skimming championships is that absolutely anyone can enter, whether they are a schoolchild, a busy mum having me-time at the weekend, or dads and lads.
+The beauty of the All England Stone Skimming championships is that absolutely anyone can enter.
 There are separate competitions for men, women, under 11s and 11-16 years, as well as a team competition ideal for families, groups of friends, or colleagues.

-The other huge thing about the event is that it is the country’s official championship, so the winners’ names enter the official record books.
+This popular event at Fell Foot is the country’s official championship, so the winners’ names enter the official record books.
 You can literally leave the office on a Friday and return as an English sporting champion on a Monday!

-Entry costs £3 for an adult, £1 for a child and £10 for a team, with proceeds going to the organiser – South Cumbria Rivers Trust – which runs the championships to raise money for vital conservation work in and around the rivers of the South Lakes.
+Entry for each adult stone skimmer is £3, with proceeds going to South Cumbria Rivers Trust, which runs the championships to raise money for vital conservation work in and around the rivers of the South Lakes.

 Julius Barratt says: “Cometh the stone skimming, cometh the man.
 Something happens when people get a stone in their hand and see an expanse of water ahead of them and it is a truly addictive pastime, as well as sport.

 “The great thing about the championships is that literally anyone can win and we’re holding out for a new hero this year.
 Although there are a set of contestants who take it quite seriously, there are hidden stars in our midst – men and women who learned to skim as kids and are really very good at it.
 We also see some exceptionally good children, who have learned the art of skimming from their parents, which is a wonderful thing to see.
 Stone skimming is very much about the family and it is a charming thing to do with the kids, whilst unwinding by the sea, by a river, or especially on a calm and even lake.
 Anyone who has a go will soon find why it is a pastime rooted in the hearts of very many people.”